sagar-khangan/bookmyticket/README.md

 > $ kubectl port-forward service/bookmyticket 8000:8000

 This repository also contains CI/CD -
- CI file = .github/workflow/ci.yaml
+ CI using github actions file = .github/workflow/ci.yaml \
- for CD deployment can be configured in Heroku which usees Procfile
+ for CD deployment can be configured in Heroku which uses Procfile